hazeycode/brucelib/modules/audio/README.md

 var audio_mixer = audio.Mixer.init();
 ```

+Call `Mixer.mix` periodically, i.e. from your audio callback to get mixed sampled out.

 Currently `Mixer` is limited to 16 input channels and stereo output.
 But this will be configurable in future revisions.

 A `Mixer` provides a `play` function for playing sound sources.
 We pass a pointer to a sound source, a priority and an initial gain.
 A bool is returned inidicating whether there was a free channel available.